 If you accept a settlement that does not cover the full costs and expenses associated with your injury, then you and your family will have to make up the difference out of your own pocket.
 This can negatively impact the financial stability of your household, and the purpose of collecting complete compensation is to guard against this risk.
 You can only collect on damages that you can prove with evidence.

-Connect with a Charleston Car Accident Attorney to Help on Your Case
+Connect with a Charleston Rear-End Accident Attorney Today

 The sooner you have an attorney on your claim, the sooner you can rest-assured that you will collect the full amount of compensation that you are entitled to.
 Your attorney handles the process every step of the way, covering evidence collection, claim drafting and filing, negotiating and communication, and as necessary, arguing in court.
 Reach out to Tiano O’Dell PLLC to schedule a consultation or call (304) 915-0823 to explore options on your rear-end accident.
 Our attorneys handle personal injury litigation in Charleston and across West Virginia.